Boat Trip FAQs

 Yes!
 All of the overnight sailing trips here will depart rain or shine, with the exception of dangerous conditions such as cyclones where the harbour master will order all boats to stand down.
 Weather conditions on land can differ greatly from weather conditions at sea, so don't be too worried if you see that there could be a few showers during your trip!
 If your boat does get cancelled due to weather prior to departure, you will be informed immediately and we will work with you to find the best solution.

 14. Can children travel on any overnight boat?

-No. Most overnight boats are strictly 18 and over.
-If you are looking to do a private charter, you are able to take children of any age on board.
-Please see the list below to determine if your child is able to travel on your preferred boat.
+No. Most overnight boats are strictly 18 and over, with some boats more ideal for families, allowing children of different ages.
+However, if you are looking to do a private charter, you are able to take children of any age on board.
+Ask your agent what boat may be right for your family.

 Strictly 18+: Whitsunday Getaway, Whitsunday Bliss, Whitsunday Blue, Whitsunday Adventurer, Powerplay, Tongarra, Ride to Paradise, Pride of Airlie, Atlantic Clipper, New Horizon, Samurai, Habibi, SV Whitehaven, Apollo

 Please advise us before booking if any passengers are under 18 years old to ensure your preferred boat would be the most appropriate trip for you!

 15. What is your cancellation policy?